-This is the simplest form of zero-tillage system and is sustainable for excessively moist conditions of poor textured, poorly drained soil commonly found in the low-lying areas of eastern IGP in Nepal, India and Bangladesh.
-In these areas, soils generally cannot be tilled for normal planting.
+This is the simplest form of zero-tillage system and is sustainable for excessively moist conditions of poor textured, poorly drained soil commonly found in the low-lying areas of eastern Indo-Gangetic Plains in Nepal, India and Bangladesh.
+There soils generally cannot be tilled for normal planting.
 In this method, wheat is broadcasted in the wet soil surface either before or after rice harvest.
-The seeds germinate and the roots follow the saturation fringe as the water recedes.
-As the soil is wet, no machine can go inside the field, so surface seeding is a very appropriate system for resource poor farmers as no equipment is needed.
-This system allows the farmer to take one more crop instead of keeping the field fallow and get 3-4 tons/ha of grain.
-It is also a very popular system in the Yangtze River valley of China.
+The seeds germinate and the roots follow the saturations fringe as the water recedes.
+As the soil is wet hence no machine can go inside the field, so surface seeding is a very appropriate system for resource poor farmer as no equipment is needed.
+This system is allows the farmer to take one more crop instead of keeping the field fallow and get 3-4 tons/ ha of grain.
+It is also very popular system in Yangtze River valley of China.

-The lowlands of Bihar, West Bengal and Bangladesh suffer frequent flooding during the Kharif season, which subsequently results in excessive soil moisture and water logging problems.
-The excessive soil moisture restricts entry of machines in the field.
+The lowlands of Bihar, West Bengal and Bangladesh suffer frequent flooding during Kharif season, which subsequently results in excessive soil moisture and water logging problems.
+The excessive soil moisture restrict entry of machines in the field.
 Hence, surface seeding of wheat by broadcasting method was attempted for timely crop establishment.
 It saves labour, fuel and tillage costs and also makes use of residual soil moisture and improves crop productivity through timely planting.

-3.5 RC through Use of Laser Land Leveller
+3.5 R.C. through Use of Laser Land Leveler

-Land is levelled after seed bed preparation using either a wooden log tied behind bullocks or a planker attached behind a tractor.
-This method is crude and does not give a smooth levelled field.
-Unevenness in the soil surface adversely affects distribution of irrigation water and leads to poor crop stand and over irrigation.
-Precision in levelling can help eliminate this inefficiency and reduce water requirement through transmission losses and uniformity in moisture distribution to ensure uniform crop establishment and growth through the season.
+Land is leveled after seed bed preparation using either a wooden log tied behind bullocks or a planker attached behind a tractor.
+This method is crude and does not give a smooth leveled field.
+Unevenness in the soil surface adversely affects even distribution of irrigation water in the fields, leads to poor crop stand and over irrigation.
+Precision in leveling can help eliminate this inefficiency and reduce water requirement through transmission losses and uniformity in moisture distribution to ensure uniform crop establishment and growth through the season.

-The total water requirement for rice-wheat system is estimated to vary between 1382 mm to 1938 mm in the IGP, accounting to more than 80 per cent of the rice growing season.
-To reduce costs in irrigation, savings must be effected during the rice growing season.
-Rice is the major water user in the R-W system.
-Precision land levelling helps in the uniform application of water and better crop stands.
-Laser assisted precision land levelling saves irrigation water, nutrients and agro-chemicals.
+The total water requirement for rice wheat system is estimated to very between 1382 mm to 1938 mm in the Indo-Genetic Plains, accounting to more than 80% for the rice growing season.
+Thus to save on water, saving must be affected during rice growing season, the major water user in R-W system.
+Precision land leveling helps in uniform application of water and better crop stands.
+Laser assisted precision land leveling saves irrigation water, nutrient & agro chemicals.
 It also enhances environmental quality and crop yields.
-The laser land leveller has been imported and is being used for land levelling.
-It also increases water application efficiency up to 50 per cent, cropping intensity by about 40 per cent, labour requirement by 35 per cent, and crop yields by 15 to 66 per cent (wheat 15 per cent, sugarcane 42 per cent, rice 61 per cent, and cotton 66 per cent).

-In the state of Punjab, 100 laser land levellers and 60 in UP have been purchased by the farmers and are being used on custom hire basis.
-A farmer is able to recover the cost of the machine within two to three years.
-The total water use in wheat and rice in laser levelled field was reduced to 50 per cent and 32 per cent, respectively.
-In raise bed planted wheat, about 26 per cent water can be saved through laser land levelling.
+The laser land leveler have been imported and are being used for land leveling.
+It also increase water application efficiency up to 50%, cropping intensity by about 40%, labour requirement by 35% and crop yields by 15 to 66% (wheat 15%, sugarcane 42%, rice 61% and cotton 66%).
+In the state of Punjab, 100 laser land leveler and in UP about 60 laser land leveler have been purchased by the farmers and are being used on custom hire basis.
+A farmer is able to recover the cost of the machine within 2-3 years.
+The total water use in wheat and rice in laser leveled field was reduced to 50% and 32%, respectively.
+In raise bed planted wheat about 26% water can be saved through laser land leveling.

-When land levelling is combined with zero-tillage, bed planting and non-puddled rice culture, the plant stands are better, growth is more uniform and yields higher.
-In Pakistan's Punjab Province, average water saving with laser land levelling, zero tillage and bed planting over the traditional method was 715, 689, and 1329 m3/ha, respectively, for the year 1999-2000.
+When land leveling is combined with zero-tillage, bed planting and non-puddled rice culture, the plant stands are better, growth is more uniform and yields higher.
+In Pakistan's (Punjab Province), average water saving with laser land leveling, zero tillage and bed planting over the traditional method was 715, 689 and 1329 m3/ ha for the year 1999-2000.